-Accounting 1 Jul 2013 Relief from

-Consolidation, the Equity Method and Proportionate Consolidation - Reduced Disclosure Requirements [AASB 127, 128 &
+Accounting 1 Jul 2013 Amendments to Australian Standards Relief Extending from Consolidation, the Equity Method and Consolidation Proportionate Reduced Disclosure Requirements [AASB 127, 128 & 131]

-This Standard extends the relief from consolidation. the equity method and proportionate consolidation by removing the requirement for the consolidated financial statements prepared by the ultimate or any intermediate parent entity to be IFRS compliant, provided that the parent entity, investor or venturer and the ultimate or intermediate parent comply with Australian Accounting Standards or Australian Accounting Standards -Reduced Disclosure Requirements.
+This Standard extends the relief from consolidation. the equity method and proportionate consolidation by removing the requirement for the consolidated financial statements prepared by the ultimate or any intermediate parent entity to be IFRS compliant, provided that the parent entity, investor or venturer and the ultimate or intermediate parent comply with Australian Accounting Standards or Australian Accounting Standards - Reduced Disclosure Requirements.
 There is no financial impact.

-Amendments to Australian Accounting Standards arising from the Consolidation and Joint Arrangements Standards [AASB 1, 2, 3, 5, 7, 9, 2009-11, 101, 107, 112, 118, 121, 124, 132, 133, 136, 138, 139, 1023 & 1038 and Int 5, 9, 16 & 17]
+Amendments to Australian Accounting 1 Jan 2013 Standards arising from the Consolidation and Joint Arrangements Standards [AASB 1, 2, 3, 5, 7, 9, 2009-11, 101, 107, 112, 118, 121, 124, 132, 133, 136, 138, 139, 1023 & 1038 and Int 5, 9, 16 & 17]

-This Standard gives effect to consequential changes arising from the issuance of AASB 10, AASB 11, AASB 127 Separate Financial Statements and AASB 128 Investments in Associates and Joint Ventures.
+This Standard gives effect to consequential changes arising from the issuance of AASB 10, AASB 11.
+AASB 127 Separate Financial Statements and AASB 128 Investments Associates and Joint Ventures.
 The Office has not yet determined the application or the potential impact of the Standard.